MQ-software-carpentry/intro-active-data-management/_episodes/01-introduction.md

     * online data analysis skills?
     * processing many files and processing large files (best practice for both)

-## FAIR / data publishing:
-    * how to write a read me
-    * sharing datasets on OSF - packaging data

-## Backups and recovery:
-    * know where to go in a data emergency - who to ask, what the various back up systems are
-    * knowing what to do in an emergency

 {% include links.md %}